Alexander Hamilton was one of the Founding Fathers of the United States of America

 Alexander Hamilton was selected as one of the members of Washington’s cabinet and given the position of the First United States Secretary of Treasury.

 He also established his own political party which was called the Federalist Party.
 He and his party wanted to have good trade relations with Britain.
-Thomas Jefferson and many other members of the Congress opposed him and created their own political part
+Thomas Jefferson and many other members of Congress opposed him and created their own political party

 Hamilton remained the US Secretary of Treasury until 1795.
-Then he went back to New York and started practising law.
+Then he went back to New York and started practicing law.